Work with Therapists and Other Professionals

 Speech and Language Therapist:

-Pupils at Russet House are currently supported by our full time Speech and Language Therapist.
-There is a vacancy for a part time Speech and Language Therapist and recruitment for this post is in process.
-Both therapists are funded by the local health authority.
+Pupils at Russet House are currently supported by our full time Speech and Language Therapist and two part time Speech and Language Therapists.
+All our Speech and Language Therapists are funded by the local health authority.

 All pupils are supported by the Speech and Language Therapy Therapist via delivery of training to staff, communication meetings between the class teacher and the therapist, and by teachers accessing the onsite therapist for advice as needed.
 At certain points some children may require additional support with their communication.
 This means they may be seen by the Speech and Language Therapist for additional assessment and/or intervention in class for a specified time (e.g. once a week for 3-4 weeks).
 The Speech and Language Therapist will work closely with the class team to make sure that strategies continue to be used by the class team following assessment / intervention.